 What is a HUD Home?
 Here’s What You Should Know

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-- How to buy a HUD foreclosed home
+How buying a HUD home works

 Pros and cons of buying a HUD home